-The project seeks to provides the material and intellectual conditions for early career scholars to develop their dissertations and research projects.
+The project provides the material and intellectual infrastructure for early career scholars to develop their dissertations and research projects.
 We are currently supervising/mentoring several Master’s and PhD dissertations.

 Queering the urban politics of transformation?
 Techno-spaces in Lisbon between precarisation and self-empowerment

 As Lisbon like many European metropolises is characterized by increasing uncertainty and social segregation due to drastic urban changes of transformation, it has been also proven a fertile ground for generating do-it-yourself (DIY) music spaces – as an ethos of collective engagement for social change.
 Based on multi-sited ethnography, this study explores the ways in which the tension between neoliberal forces and a DIY or queer-feminist agenda is lived out in spaces of techno electronic dance music (EDM), particularly at ‘mina’, ‘suspension’ and ‘Galeria Zé dos Bois’.
 It examines issues of queer place and music-making, how urban settings affect the subjective experiences of precariousness in the creative urban industry, and how ongoing hierarchies and cultural authenticities are negotiated.
 Indeed, subjectivities are at the core of this project.
 Drawing on the feminist tenet of embodied knowledge and performativity, the study also attends to the concerns of doing and queering nightly ethnomusicology: From cultural capital as a set of tacit knowledge assets to sensual listening practices and the transformative bodily participation in techno-spaces, this study aims to convey the encounters of gendered, sexual and technologically mediated bodies in ethnographic work.